liztozireland/README-Generator/README.md

-# title
+# my project
 ## License
 GPL_3.0
 [![License](https://img.shields.io/badge/License-GPL_3.0-blue.svg)](https://opensource.org/licenses/GPL_3.0)
-#Description
-blarg
+## Description
+hopefully my project works
-Our motivation to start this project: just work
-We want to solve: i need this to work
+Our motivation to start this project: maybe the lack of spaces broke it We want to solve: we shall see
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)